jaegertracing/jaeger/README.md

 ## Maintainers

+Rules for becoming a maintainer are defined in the [GOVERNANCE](./GOVERNANCE.md) document.
 Below are the official maintainers of the Jaeger project.
 Please use `@jaegertracing/jaeger-maintainers` to tag them on issues / PRs.

 * [@black-adder](https://github.com/black-adder)
 * [@joe-elliott](https://github.com/joe-elliott)